 - What is expected of us?
 Girls will help set up the boat and pack away after sailing.
 Small groups will take turns to go out in the water.
 There will be lots of fun!

 - What facilities are there?
 There are ladies and mens changing rooms, toilets and showers.
 Valuables lockers are available.
 There is an accessible toilet.
 On some days a volunteer-run “galley” (food service) operates.
 You are welcome to picnic in the grounds.
 Barbecues are also fine, but please let us know if you are thinking of bringing one so we can check there are no other events taking place that day.

 - Is there WiFi?
 Yes, you’ll find the code in the clubhouse noticeboard.
 Please only access content which is safe, legal and appropriate, and don’t access anything which might bring Girlguiding into disrepute.

 - Can we stay locally?
 Yes, please get in touch with us and we’ll let you know about local halls and campsites.

 - What can we do while we’re not sailing?
 There’s a clubhouse with a wet and dry seating area, microwave and kettle, plus outside seating.
 We’re updating our “shore pack” for 2020.
 Younger girls may enjoy doing a Unit Meeting Activity in the clubhouse or outside.
 Older girls and young women often simply enjoy watching their friends sail and experiencing the tranquility of the environment.
-We’re updating our Shore Pack to reflect the new programme before September 2019.

 - Can parents stay?
 Yes, they’re very welcome.
 There is indoor and outdoor seating, and a self-serve tea / coffee are (honesty box for contributions to SBSC).
 There is a farm shop / cafe nearby which is open on Saturdays, and we’re only 10 minutes drive from Yeovil and 20 minutes from Sherborne.